deadc0de6/catcli/README.md

 ## Index archive files

 Catcli is able to index and explore the content of archive files.
-Following archive formats are supported: tar, tar.gz, tar.xz, lzma, tar.bz2, zip
+Following archive formats are supported: tar, tar.gz, tar.xz, lzma, tar.bz2, zip.

+Also catcli is able to find files within indexed archive files.

 See the [archive example](#archive-example) for more.